PARIJAH DIARIES 1

 Now the world has shut down, and of course I have some ideas about that, too.
 Relatives write to me, asking how things are here.
 As soon as I open my outlandish mouth, of course, they go a bit quiet.
 If I do it again, they start to get annoyed with me.

 Things here are fine.
 It’s hot.
 We have a plague of beetles.
 People still eat with their hands.
 (Spoons are for soup.)
 Nobody here is worried about a virus, just as nobody here puts any credence in first-world delusions like global warming.
 Here it’s always hot this time of year, so they get up before dawn to work, and sleep a couple of hours after dark.
 And there’s always drought, though it’s getting worse, but that’s because government officials block the springs to make it worse.
 Why?
-Because drought creates a big aid budget, and we all know where that ends up.
-Though here in this parish, we seem to be making some progress: Red persuaded them to allocate money for eighteen boreholes to bring groundwater across the plain from the hills of Phu Wiang.
-There’s a growing awareness of what the problem is… and it isn’t CO2 .
+Because drought creates a big aid budget, and we all know where most of that ends up.
+The problems here are nothing to do with CO2 .

 Of course things have changed.
 Thirty years ago, when she was a child, Red tells me, there were huge flocks of birds that could block the sun, horizon to horizon almost, and you don’t see that any more.

 I’ve been self-isolating for years as it is.
-I know my outlandish ideas are dangerous, and I don’t know if I should expose those I love to them.
+I know my outlandish ideas are dangerous, and I don’t know how or even whether I should expose family to them, given the unlikelihood, at this late stage, of being able to get them to see what I see.

 They’ll never know what hit them, the inlandish on their little island, as the tsunami comes rolling in from an ocean they never dreamt existed.